Top Cryptocurrency Trends for 2022-2025

 PayPal data showed that users who bought crypto on the Paypal app logged in twice as much as they did before Paypal allowed such transactions.

-Further, the Chicago Mercantile Exchange (CME) is introducing ether-based futures contracts on February 7, 2021.
+Further, the Chicago Mercantile Exchange (CME) introduced Micro Ether future contracts in December 2021.

 2. DeFi Powers More Use Cases

-Almost nothing has drawn more attention in the crypto community this year than the advent of DeFi (Decentralized Finance) applications.
+Almost nothing has drawn more attention in the crypto community than the advent of DeFi (Decentralized Finance) applications.

 The concept basically involves traditional financial transactions that take place on the blockchain.